-Kent held nearly 10 years of legal experience before joining the academy, most recently with Tisinger, Tisinger, Vance & Greer in West Georgia, where his practice focused primarily on real estate development, land use, local government, and public utility regulation.
-Before entering private practice, Kent clerked for Judge J. Owen Forrester of the United States District Court for the Northern District of Georgia, as well as for Judge Emmett Ripley Cox of the United States Court of Appeals for the Eleventh Circuit.
+Prior to joining Campbell Law in 2013, Kent was a tenured faculty member at Atlanta’s John Marshall Law School and previously served as a visiting professor at Stetson University College of Law.
+Before that, he was an attorney with the Georgia law firm now known as TisingerVance, where his practice focused primarily on local government, land use regulation, and public utilities.
+In the early part of his career, Kent clerked for Judge J. Owen Forrester of the U.S. District Court for the Northern District of Georgia, as well as for Judge Emmett Ripley Cox of the U.S. Court of Appeals for the Eleventh Circuit.

 Kent holds a J.D., magna cum laude, from the University of Georgia School of Law, where he served as an Articles Editor for the Georgia Law Review.
 He earned his B.A., cum laude, from the University of Alabama.